 BECU Community Content Manager

-The pace of home improvement spending has taken off during the pandemic and is projected to hit a high of 19.7% in year-over-year increases by the third quarter of 2022, according to the Joint Center for Housing Studies of Harvard University.
-The growth in year-over-year spending is expected to slow to 15.1% while reaching an estimated $450 billion in the U.S. by the first quarter of next year.
+The pace of home improvement spending took off during the pandemic, increasing an estimated 17% year-over-year by the third quarter of 2022, and began slowing toward the end of that year, according to the Joint Center for Housing Studies of Harvard University.
+Spending on remodeling hit its peak of $489 million in the third quarter of 2023.
+Spending on remodeling is expected to decrease by a comparatively modest 7% in the third quarter of this year.

 Know the Current Local Market